Marsh tit

 The marsh tit (Poecile palustris) is a Eurasian passerine bird in the tit family Paridae and genus Poecile, closely related to the willow tit, Père David's and Songar tits.
 It is a small bird, around 12 cm long and weighing 12 g, with a black crown and nape, pale cheeks, brown back and greyish-brown wings and tail.
 Between 8 and 11 subspecies are recognised.
-Its close resemblance to the willow tit can cause identification problems, especially in the United Kingdom where the local subspecies of the two are very similar: they were not recognised as separate species until 1897.
+Its close resemblance to the willow tit can cause identification problems, especially in the United Kingdom where the local subspecies of the two are very similar; they were not recognised as separate species until 1897.

 Globally, the marsh tit is classified as Least Concern, although there is evidence of a decline in numbers (in the UK, numbers have dropped by more than 50% since the 1970s, for example).
 It can be found throughout temperate Europe and northern Asia and, despite its name, it occurs in a range of habitats including dry woodland.
 The marsh tit is omnivorous; its food includes caterpillars, spiders and seeds.
 It nests in tree holes, choosing existing hollows to enlarge, rather than excavating its own.
 A clutch of 5–9 eggs is laid.

 Taxonomy and systematics

 The marsh tit was formally described by the Swedish naturalist Carl Linnaeus in 1758 in the tenth edition of his Systema Naturae under the binomial name Parus palustris.
-It is now placed in the genus Poecile that was erected by the German naturalist Johann Jakob Kaup in 1829.
-The genus name, Poecile, is the Ancient Greek name for a now unidentifiable small bird, and is perhaps derived from poikolos, meaning "spotted"; the specific palustris is Latin for "marshy".
+It is now placed in the genus Poecile that was described by the German naturalist Johann Jakob Kaup in 1829.
+The genus name as cited by Kaup is from Greek ποιχίλος, with his interpretation as 'bunt' ("coloured") in German; another suggestion is that it is from the Ancient Greek name for a now unidentifiable small bird, and is perhaps derived from poikolos, meaning "spotted".
+The specific palustris is Latin for "marshy".

-An analysis of mitochrondrial DNA sequences has shown that the marsh tit belongs to a group of Eurasian 'typical chickadees' that includes the willow tit, Père David's tit, the black-bibbed tit, and the Songar tit.
+An analysis of mitochrondrial DNA sequences has shown that the marsh tit belongs to a group of Eurasian Poecile tits that include the willow tit, Père David's tit, the black-bibbed tit, and the Songar tit.